ovh/ip-reputation-monitoring/README.md

 When all of these requirements are met, you can install the tool:

  1. Download the zipfile or checkout the sources.
- 2. Install python dependencies (apt-get install python-dev python-pip)
+ 2. Install python dependencies (apt-get install python3-dev python3-pip)
  3. Run `make install-deps`.
  4. Install MongoDB, add a DB and an user:
     ```bash